 This program is for adults interested in learning the basic techniques and styles of sculling and sweep rowing.
 The program is a low impact sport available to adults of all athletic levels.
-Each monthly Learn to Row session consists of four weeks of rowing three nights per week.
-The twelve day program includes both instruction on land and learning basic rowing technique on the water.
-On-water activities are dependent on weather and river conditions.
+The twelve day introductory Learn to Row program includes instruction on land as well as on-water sessions to learn basic rowing technique.
+The monthly Novice rower program focuses on improving technique and training together as a crew.
+NOTE: On-water activities for all rowing programs are dependent on weather and river conditions.

 You must be able to swim in order to participate in any ARC program.
-Participants must complete a swimmer affirmation form certifying that they are able to tread water for 10 minutes and swim a distance of 100 yards (4 pool laps) without stopping.
+You should be able to tread water for 10 minutes and swim a distance of 100 yards (4 pool laps) without stopping.
 The coach's launch is equipped with life jackets for each participant in the event that a rower goes overboard.
-All participants must view and understand the USRowing Safety video which is shown on the first night of practice.

 You should consult with your physician before starting any strenuous exercise program such as rowing.
 NOTE: A fully-rigged eight person rowing shell weighs around 200 pounds.
 With eight people lifting and carrying, each person shoulders 25 to 30 pounds.
 You should expect to lift 25 - 30 pounds above your head.